Manage storage mode in Power BI Desktop

 You set the Storage mode property to one of these three values:

-Dual: Tables with this setting can act as either cached or not cached, depending on the context of the query that's submitted to the Power BI dataset.
+Dual: Tables with this setting can act as either cached or not cached, depending on the context of the query that's submitted to the Power BI semantic model.
 In some cases, you fulfill queries from cached data.
 In other cases, you fulfill queries by executing an on-demand query to the data source.

 You can use Dual storage mode in both Power BI Desktop and the Power BI service.